 Ann’s most important job has always been as a wife and mother.
 Ann and Ray have three children: Raymond, a West Point graduate stationed with his wife Julia at Ft.
-Benning; Stephen, a Client Service Manager for a St. Louis area financial management company; and Mary Ruth, a Junior at Miami University in Ohio.
+Benning; Stephen, a Client Service Manager for a St. Louis area financial management company; and Mary Ruth, a recent graduate of Miami University in Ohio.

 Small Business Roots